RedstoneFiend/VotifierAndListener/README.markdown

-# Votifier
+# GraniteVotifierListener

-Votifier is a Bukkit plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
-Votifier creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
-Votifier is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.
+GraniteVotifierListener is a Granite plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
+GraniteVotifierListener creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
+GraniteVotifierListener is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.

-## Configuring Votifier
+## Configuring GraniteVotifierListener

 Votifier configures itself the first time it is run.